ywCN/weather-site/README.md

       - the object can also have some data that can further describes the `action`
       - `action creator` function must wire up to redux to make sure it will send `action` to `reducers`
   4. this object is sent to all `reducers` automatically
+      - **before reaching reducers, actions normally will be processed by middlewares**
   5. `reducers` will choose the corresponding `reducer` depends on the type in the object and return corresponding `state`
       - switch statement will determine the type of action
       - `reducders` do not have to respond an action, which is done by using the `default` in switch statement and returns the original `state`